Diorama (Kenshi Yonezu album): Background and development

-Yonezu first released music on the Internet using Vocaloid software, and uploaded videos to the video steaming website Nico Nico Douga from 2009 until 2011.
+Yonezu first released music on the Internet using Vocaloid software, and uploaded videos to the video steaming website Nico Nico Douga from 2009 to 2011.
 Many of his songs were very popular on the site, including "Matryoshka" with 5,000,000 views and "Musunde Hiraite Rasetsu to Mukuro" with 3,000,000 views amassed by the release of Diorama.
 In 2010.
 Yonezu self-released two albums of Vocaloid songs, Hanataba to Suisō in February and Official Orange in November.
 Official Orange also featured a song where Yonezu used his own vocals, "Yūen Shigai (遊園市街).